shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-The Phantom cannot die until a set number of tasks (predetermined by host in settings) have been completed.<br>
-When they are on their final tasks, everyone gets an arrow pointing straight toward them.<br>
+The Phantom cannot die until a set number of tasks (predetermined by host in settings) have been completed.
+When they are on their final tasks, everyone gets an arrow pointing straight toward them.
 Kill the Phantom before they finish tasks to stop them.<br>

 ### Game Options (incomplete)
 |               Name                |                                                 Description                                            |     Type     |  Default  |